Skip to main content

 Can I negotiate stamp duty into my purchase price?

-Stamp duty calculators for other states
+Transfer duty calculators for other states

 This calculator is for estimation purposes only.
 Rates are based on Victoria government schedules current as of 2026 and may not reflect all circumstances.
 Always confirm your liability with a licensed conveyancer or solicitor.